-Community colleges are two-year schools open to everyone.
+Community colleges are two-year schools open to everyone regardless of their test scores, GPA, and high school curriculum.
 Their programs lead to either an associate’s degree (preparing students for more education) or a certificate (preparing students for the workforce).
 Community college is one of the most affordable options out there, so it’s easy to see why it appeals to many types of students.

 Who attends community college?

-Community colleges are communities open to all students interested in learning.
-Many of these schools implement an “open admission” policy when it comes to accepting applications for enrollment.
-Anybody is welcome to apply and will be accepted with open arms.
+Community colleges are campus communities open to all students interested in learning.
+Many of these schools implement an “open admission” policy when it comes to accepting applications for enrollment, meaning that anybody is welcome to apply and will be accepted with open arms.
 At a community college, you can find a diverse student body from all walks of life.
 You may find that your classmates include anyone from young students who need to complete remedial classes to adult students who are interested in changing careers.
 Community colleges offer something for everyone.

 Community college provides the ideal learning environment for students with families of their own, older students who wish to make career changes or learn something new, and students who are fresh out of high school.
 These colleges offer more flexibility than traditional four-year colleges.
 You can work, study only part-time, live at home, or take classes online.
 Though working and taking classes only part-time will extend how long it takes you to complete your degree or certificate, you can save up money and continue to pay your bills while you are in school.
 That’s a luxury many students enrolled at four-year schools don’t have.
 Additionally, the low cost of community college allows you more liberty in the elective courses that you take.
 Not everything has to be directly related to your program.